-There is no question that this is still a tough market, whilst transaction levels are the best Jo and Richard have seen in 3 years, domestic policies and politics have cooled the market, contrasting the sharp drop and recovery of 2009 with the prolonged downward shifts from 2014 to now.
-Political uncertainty may have subsided with the majority Conservative government, however the wider relationship with the EU, will be uncertain for some time as the future trade agreement between Britain and the EU is negotiated.
-Tinkering with taxes is also on the horizon (again) with the conservatives including a potential 3% additional stamp duty for secondary homes in their election manifesto, which may accelerate any planned 2020 purchases into the first quarter of 2020.
+There is no question that this is still a tough real estate market, whilst transaction levels are the best Jo and Richard have seen in three years, domestic policies and politics have cooled the market, contrasting the sharp drop and recovery of 2009 with the prolonged downward shifts from 2014 to now.
+Political uncertainty may have subsided with the majority Conservative government, however, the wider relationship with the EU will be uncertain for some time as the future trade agreement between Britain and the EU is negotiated.
+Tinkering with taxes is also on the horizon (again) with the Conservatives, including a potential 3% additional stamp duty for secondary homes in their election manifesto, which may accelerate any planned 2020 real estate purchases into the first quarter of 2020.
 Professionals I speak with however comment this will bring the UK in line with other countries around the world with a global attraction.
-As a result this is expected to be absorbed given the underlying strengths of buying into London.
+As a result, this is expected to be absorbed given the underlying strengths of buying into London.

-Multiple property related tax changes in recent times, buy-to-let policy shifts and leasehold reform changes have made residential purchases less attractive than the past, though broadly in line with other international cities.
-With relative greater certainty expected over the next year, supply is expected to return to the market, coupled with the pent-up demand, this is expected to achieve modest price growth over 2020 and beyond.
+Multiple property-related tax changes in recent times, buy-to-let policy shifts and leasehold reform changes have made residential purchases less attractive than the past, though broadly in line with other international cities.
+With relative greater certainty expected over the next year, supply is expected to return to the real estate market, coupled with the pent-up demand, this is expected to achieve modest price growth over 2020 and beyond.

-A holiday home in the Alps is a discretionary purchase that now starts to perform and even out-perform certain property markets according to Knight Frank’s latest ski-report.
-Over a 10 year period, the Knight Frank Prime Ski Property Index reports a 19% rise in property values on average across the 18 resorts tracked.
+A holiday home in the Alps is a discretionary purchase that now starts to perform and even out-perform certain real estate markets, according to Knight Frank’s latest ski-report.
+Over a 10-year period, the Knight Frank Prime Ski Property Index reports a 19% rise in property values on average across the 18 resorts tracked.

-Buying in France is that bit easier than Switzerland given there are no restrictions on non-residents purchasing property and could be one factor driving the 2.9% growth in Val d ‘Isere over the last year.
-That being said, Alex Koch De Gooreynd, Head of Swiss Alps at Knight Frank, is quick to caveat that as long as you are well advised in Switzerland on Lex Weber & Lex Koller laws, a Swiss purchase with breath-taking views such as those in Verbier (still taking top place in Switzerland) is achievable.
+Buying in France is that bit easier than Switzerland given there are no restrictions on non-residents purchasing real estate and could be one factor driving the 2.9% growth in Val d’Isère over the last year.
+That being said, Alex Koch De Gooreynd, Head of Swiss Alps at Knight Frank, is quick to caveat that as long as you are well-advised in Switzerland on Lex Weber & Lex Koller laws, a Swiss purchase with breath-taking views such as those in Verbier (still taking top place in Switzerland), is achievable.
 Roddy Aris, Head of French Alps at Knight Frank, made mention of the attraction of new-build in France where the 20% VAT rebate remains however this stock is drying up and he is seeing a shift to renovation projects.